Does Pineapple Induce Labour?

 1. Yummy Pineapple and Date Smoothie

-This delicious smoothie is a great way of going into labour.
+This delicious smoothie is a great way to induce labour.

 What You Need

-- Pineapple slices with the core -2 to 3
+- Pineapple slices with the core – 2 to 3 slices

 - Vanilla almond mix